Troubleshooting

 • Consider using a 4G-to-Wi-Fi router as a dedicated connection for your charger

-• Contact Simpson & Partners support for further troubleshooting or next steps
+• Contact your network provider for further troubleshooting or next steps

 Summary